heptarch/heptarch.github.io/projects.md

 years, I bet we will see more MAMAA employees on the honour rolls.

-But I wouldn't bet on too many more.
-The simple reason is that Turing awards are not a good investment.
-These companies excel at making money, and for better or worse, Big Tech knows that while there's money in fundamental algorithms research, there's far more in strategic deployment, marketing, and product integration.
-To pick on Alphabet, this capitalist realpolitik explains the massive cuts to its "moonshot factory" `X`.
+But I wouldn't bet on too many more, for the simple reason is that Turing awards are not a good investment.
+These companies truly shine not at research, but at making money; for better or worse, they know there is more ROI in strategic deployment, marketing, and product integration than a new algorithm.
+This capitalist realpolitik explains the massive cuts to Alphabet's "moonshot factory" `X`.
 With a state-backed monopoly, this realpolitik just didn't apply to Bell.